Tommy Johnson

 Today, Copiah County continues to embrace its history while moving forward.
 The county is known for its friendly community, southern charm, and natural beauty.
 Historic landmarks, such as the Hazlehurst Depot and numerous antebellum homes, stand as reminders of the county's past.
 Copiah County remains an integral part of Mississippi's heritage, preserving its unique culture and contributing to the state's growth.

-This timeline provides a concise overview of the key events in the history of Copiah County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Copiah County, Mississippi.